insubstudios/tasker/output.md

 ### i'm pretty sure this list has enough inconsistencies to push my regex skillz
 + 	  	 i'm pretty sure this list has enough inconsistencies to push my regex skillz#project-1

-### i'll pretend "." have to talk to ".harriet, kes" sdfasdf,
+### i'll pretend "." have to talk to ".harriet, kes" in quotes,
-- i'll pretend ";" have to talk to "@harriet, kes" sdfasdf, @mlk #names, project-2
+- i'll pretend ";" have to talk to "@harriet, kes" in quotes, @mlk #names, project-2

 ### insert nxt-link into output-file-PREVIOUS
 - insert nxt-link into output-file-PREVIOUS; @lucy, benson; # second-stage, project-1